Sayantan-UEM2026/Stroke-Prediction-System/README.md

-# Stroke-Prediction-System Web App
+🩺 Stroke Prediction System Web App

-A full-stack web application for predicting stroke risk using machine learning, developed with React (frontend) and Flask (backend).
-Integrates a trained model for real-time health predictions from user medical data.
+A full-stack web application for predicting stroke risk using Machine Learning, developed with React (frontend) and Flask (backend).
+It integrates a trained ML model to provide real-time health predictions from user medical data.

-Table of Contents
+📑 Table of Contents

 Project Structure

 Features